17.7: Detailed Figure Descriptions

 This plan was never fulfilled, but one can imagine the environmental devastation this would have wrought had it been constructed.

 Projected sea level rises, with a range of uncertainty indicated on either side of the middle line.
 One axis tracks from the years 2020 to 2140, while another shows sea level change in meters from 0.2 to 1.6.
 The middle scenario shows over a meter of sea level rise by 2140.
+The trend line begins at 0.05 for 2020 with an uncertainty range of 0.03-0.07 meters.
+The trend lines moves steadily upward steadily ending at roughly 1.2 in 2150 with an uncertainy range of 0.9 - 1.65 meters.

 Historical, current, and project temperature changes in California.
 One axis shows years from 1900 to 2100, while another shows temperature changes in oF from -2 to 12.
 Projected changes are split between "high emissions" and "low emissions" scenarios.
 The lower emissions track puts us somewhere between 2 to 7oF by 2100.
 However, we are firmly on the higher emission pathway right now, and if we follow that to its worst conclusions, then we could be looking at increases in overall temperatures on the order of 12oF by 2100.

 An AI imagining of the future Los Angeles skyline under severe climate change.
-Note the flooded roads lined with palm trees, on which cars gingerly make their way through standing water, while the sky is reminiscent of the actual sky conditions on 9 September 2020, which involved an orange-red sky created by an inversion of particles created by out of control wildfires.
+Note the flooded roads lined with palm trees, on which cars gingerly make their way through standing water, while the sky is reminiscent of the actual sky conditions on 9 September 2020, which involved an orange-red sky created by an inversion of particles created by out-of-control wildfires.
 It is interesting to contemplate that all of our infrastructure--skyscrapers, bridges, roads--will remain abandoned for a while, even if future climate change makes conditions on Earth unlivable for humans.